Ficool

 But how could he ask her to love a man already fading?

 She deserved more.
-She deserved years—not borrowed time.
+She deserved years, not borrowed time.
 She deserved autumn mornings and laughter in warm kitchens, nights without fear, without full moons or hospital visits or silences too heavy to fill.

-No. He wouldn't let her.
+No. He would not let her.

-He looked instead in his memory, at the cushion where she always sat in his classroom.
+He looked instead in his memory at the cushion where she always sat in his classroom.
 The slight dip in the fabric.
 The way she tucked one foot behind the other, always shifting.
 The ink stain on the corner of his marked parchment, left behind after their last debate on goblin uprisings.

 She was part of it now.
 All of it.